TDG-Platform/docs/ENVI_Classification Smoothing.md

 ### Quickstart

 This task requires that the image has been pre-processed using the Advanced Image Processor (ADD LINK), and that a classification has been run.
-In the example workflow below, the ISODATA Classification Task was utilized to perform the classification step.  ([ISODATA Classification]). (https://github.com/TDG-Platform/docs/blob/master/ENVI_ISODATAClassification.md)
+In the example workflow below, the ISODATA Classification Task was utilized to perform the classification step.
+[ISODATA Classification](https://github.com/TDG-Platform/docs/blob/master/ENVI_ISODATAClassification.md)

 	from gbdxtools import Interface